LovesTha/LovesTha.github.io/_posts/2008-05-10-moxlicious-mox-jet-tournament-report-7th.markdown

-Round 2 - Dean with Grual Beats
+Round 2 - Dean with Gruul Beats
 This was a match where my utility was a good thing, I believe it took me three games to win the round, but my two wins were not all that close.
 My memory of what happened in this round isn't very strong.